taylorpaisie/intro-to-git-training/lessons/04_remotes_github.md

 ---

-## Practice: make a change on GitHub, then pull
+## Practice: make a change on GitLab, then pull

-1. On GitHub, edit `README.md` directly in the browser and commit the change.
+1. On GitLab, edit `README.md` directly in the browser and commit the change.
 2. Back on your computer:

 ```bash